I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

 The Trading Post is home to three enterprising dragon salesmen, each giving you a different service:

-Well, this just about concludes Part 2 of my Flight Rising - Tips and Tricks for Beginners series.
+Well, this just about concludes the second part of my Flight Rising tips and tricks for beginners series.
 If you still have some questions, do not hesitate to visit the official Flight Rising forums!
 Flight Rising really has a great community and most people are quite helpful over there.

 I'd like to thank you all for reading once again!